mwringe/openshift-liveoak-chat-quickstart/README.md

 https://github.com/liveoak-io/liveoak-examples/tree/master/chat/chat-html

-#Installing the Gallery Client Example
+#Installing the Chat Client Example

 To install the quick start from the 'rhc' tool: